 1. Face Swap

-A person's face is replaced frame by frame by another.
+One person's face is swapped for another frame by frame.
 The AI learns to translate faces into a kind of "mathematical fingerprint" (Latent Space).
-The Encoder breaks down both faces into these codes, the Decoder pieces them back together – with Person A's face on Person B's head.
-Previously, this required hundreds of photos of both people – as with DeepFaceLab.
-Today, with modern tools like SimSwap, a single image is enough.
+The Encoder breaks both faces down into these codes, and the Decoder reassembles them, putting Person A's face on Person B's head.
+This used to require hundreds of photos of both people, as with DeepFaceLab.
+Today, modern tools like SimSwap need just a single image.

 Face Swap in action: A face is seamlessly transferred to another body – Wikimedia Commons / CC BY-SA 4.0